PM Modi meets French President Macron; discusses regional and global developments | Politics

 Modi has said that India believes no country would emerge victorious in the Russia-Ukraine war as all will suffer losses and there will be a ''more serious'' impact on developing and poor countries.

-Another focus area of the talks would be to unitedly deal with the challenges in the Indo-Pacific, amid China flexing muscles in the region.
+Another focus area of the talks is believed to be to unitedly deal with the challenges in the Indo-Pacific, amid China flexing muscles in the region.

 Soon after his arrival here, Modi in a tweet described France as one of India's strongest partners, with both countries cooperating in diverse areas.